rammalali/changedetection/README.md

 - **Frontend**: Vue.js 3, Vite
 - **Containerization**: Docker, Docker Compose

+## Test Data

+Sample test images are provided in the `data/` folder:
+- `data/A/` - "Before" images
+- `data/B/` - "After" images

+You can use these images to test the application through the web interface.

 ## Model Checkpoints

 Model checkpoints are **automatically downloaded** on first startup if they don't exist in `./checkpoints/ChangeFormer_DSIFN/`.